p2panda/handbook/README.md

 * `p2panda` should run in a browser.
 * Policies should not necessarily be decided in the technical architecture to keep `p2panda` as simple and uncomplicated as possible.
 We believe that time, space and availability policies can be discussed and announced in social ways or via other platforms (webpage).
 * Separate user applications and core libraries in separate modules to allow alternative implementations, clients etc.
-* Ensure a fork-able data structure (eg. imagine a festival which can be "cloned").

 ## Semantics